 Make sure to include photos of you with happy customers or with your product as well as company videos.

 Recommendations section of a LinkedIn profile for Sales Professionals

-I’ve intentionally skipped over the ‘Skills and Endorsements’ section of LinkedIn because I believe more effort should be put into recommendations.
-Especially when it comes to building a LinkedIn profile for sales professionals.
+I’ve intentionally skipped over the ‘Skills and Endorsements’ section of LinkedIn because I believe more effort should be put into recommendations, especially when building a LinkedIn profile for sales professionals.

-So put in the effort, make it a habit to ask your past customers for a recommendation on LinkedIn.
-This is an easy way for you to build your own library of ‘Proof Devices’.
+So please put in the effort, make it a habit to ask your past customers for a LinkedIn recommendation.
+This is an easy way for you to build your own library of ‘Proof Devices.’
 It’s how your prospect can see that they should work with you.

 Accomplishments section of a LinkedIn profile for Sales Professionals

 The Accomplishments section of your LinkedIn profile is where you should brag.
 Put in all of the awards you’ve won, all of the organisation you’re a member of, any courses you’ve taken and all of the languages you speak.

 Languages are especially important when building your profile to generate leads as this allows prospects who speak different languages see how they can communicate with you.

 Instead of having a boring LinkedIn Profile URL which includes your first and last name and a string of numbers, customise it to be your name only if available or your name and what you do if not.